Counseling Center Staff

 AMANDA SCHAAD, PSY.D.

-Dr. Schaad earned her doctorate in Clinical Psychology from Wright State University, School of Professional Psychology in 2016.
-Amanda completed her pre-doctoral internship at University of Albany, State University of New York last year.
-Amanda also serves as the new Residential Life Liaison.
-Her areas of interests include LGBTQ issues, intersectionality of various identity variables, interpersonal relationships and working with disabled and Deaf students.
+Dr. Schaad earned her doctorate in Clinical Psychology from Wright State University, School of Professional Psychology in 2016 and is a licensed psychologist in the state of Ohio.
+Amanda also serves as the Residential Life Liaison where she assists with training, consultation and outreach for Res Life staff and students.
+Her areas of interests include LGBTQ issues, intersectionality of various marginalized identity variables, interpersonal relationships and working with disabled students.

 ANGELA SEIFERT, M.A.,LPCC